 gender selection class sexresponse observer criterion press prestige spectrum publication age interviewer suspicion newspaper colour

-Word Family:bias (noun), bias (verb), biased (adjective) Synonyms: prejudice, inclination, preconception, unfairness, predilection, discrimination Antonyms: fairness, impartiality, open-mindedness, objectivity, tolerance See also bias and bias free language in the glossary.
-11/03/25
+Word Family:bias (noun), bias (verb), biased (adjective) Synonyms: prejudice, inclination, preconception, unfairness, predilection, discrimination Antonyms: fairness, impartiality, open-mindedness, objectivity, tolerance Lexical phrases: with a bias toward(s) See also bias and bias free language in the glossary.
+11/03/25 - Set 2

 communityNGSLAWLAKLOPAL